 Checking for Energy Leaks

 Another fantastic feature of drones is their ability to carry infrared cameras that can detect heat loss.
-Cameras like the visible/infrared DJI XT2 allow every leaky window, vent, and external wall to show up on an inspector’s report so that repairs can be made and energy saved.
+Cameras like the visible/infrared DJI Zenmuse XT2 or DJI Zenmuse H20T allow every leaky window, vent, and external wall to show up on an inspector’s report so that repairs can be made and energy saved.
 Each temperature change can be coded to show up in a brightly contrasting color so that home or commercial inspectors can quickly diagnose problems from afar.

 Air Quality Inspections

 More than just showing heating and cooling losses, inspectors from environmental agencies or local governments can actually use drones to monitor air quality in real time.
-Sensors like the DR1000 flying laboratory or the Laser Methane Copter can sample atmospheric gases thousands of feet in the air or just a few feet above ground.
-The Laser Methane Copter is especially useful to detect industrial leaks or verify that methane capture tools at concentrated animal feeding operations (CAFOs) are working as designed.
-Rugged high-payload solutions like the DJI M600 can carry these sensors and others in the future as designs are adapted to be flight tolerant.
+Sensors like the Laser Flacon can sample atmospheric gases hundreds of feet in the air or just a few feet above ground.
+The Laser Falcon is especially useful to detect industrial leaks or verify that methane capture tools at concentrated animal feeding operations (CAFOs) are working as designed.
+Rugged high-payload solutions like the DJI Matrice 300 can carry these sensors and others in the future as designs are adapted to be flight tolerant.